Who can apply to foster?

 - You'll be adding to your family and don't know if the dog will work out with new family members.

-- You are a student or young adult with a dynamic life ahead of you but you would like the companionship of
+- You are a student or young adult with a dynamic life ahead of you but you would like the companionship of a dog now.

 - You are in the military and may be moved or deployed.